 Being a sculptor is my life-long passion.
 It is the essence of who I am.
 It is also how I explain myself to the world.
 It occupies my every waking minute – thinking about the next piece I will do.
 At the same time, I may be excitedly awaiting the latest sculpture to come out of the annealing oven.

 My influences come from the art I experienced while growing up in Europe, Latin America, and the United States.
 Sculpture’s power and substance are two aspects I learned to experience and appreciate from my father, a sculptor in his own right.

 The beauty and complexity of the human form are the inspiration for everything I create.
 I use the body to convey psychological insights, to draw in my viewers, and to encourage them to interpret the underlying message in my work.

-The many challenges of my medium, cast glass, continue to both test and excite me.
+The many challenges of my medium, cast glass, continue to both test and excite me when creating modern glass art.
 Its luminosity and color continue to captivate me.